-(Information provided from episode summaries created by the Battlestar Galactica mailing list) The story of how the 12 colonies of man are destroyed after a 1000 year war with the evil Cylon Empire.
+The story of how the Twelve Colonies of Mankind are destroyed after 1,000 years of war with the evil Cylon Empire.
 Through deceit, the Cylons are able to destroy the Colonies' entire fleet, except for the Battlestar Galactica, captained by Commander Adama.
-Adama gathers up the few remaining humans left on all the twelve worlds and embarks on a journey to find the mythical planet Earth, the supposed thirteenth colony of Mankind, lost millennia ago when humans first left the motherworld, Kobol.
-With food and fuel running out, the fleet heads for an ore planet, Carillon, hoping to get what it needs.
+Adama gathers up the few remaining humans left on all the twelve worlds and embarks on a journey to find the mythical planet Earth, the supposed thirteenth colony, lost millennia ago when humans first left the motherworld Kobol.
+With food and fuel running out, the fleet heads for a mineral planet, Carillon, hoping to get what they need.
 The Ovions, who populate the planet, are being controlled by the Cylons, who set a trap for the Galactica.
-The fleet gets food and fuel, and escapes, destroying Carillon and a Cylon Base Star.
+Under a clever ruse, Adama convinces the Cylons that his pilots are on the surface at a banquet, while the real pilots are at full combat readiness.
+The fleet gets their food and fuel, and escapes, destroying Carillon and a Cylon Baseship hiding behind the planet.
 Written by

 BSG Mailing List <firstname.lastname@example.org>

 The insignia on the collars of the leather pilot jackets is actually the pin on insignia for a commissioned U.S. Army Military Intelligence Officer.
 See more »

 When Apollo and Zac go on patrol together, when Apollo fires his turbo, the pilot's hand is shown on the joystick, but the hand shown is a black man's hand when both pilots are white.
 See more »

 Fighter planes are no place for little boys.